 Langjökull is Iceland’s second largest glacier.
 Since 2015, people can walk straight into the glacier, through a man-made tunnel going 30m down into the ice and stretching over half a kilometre.
 The Into the Glacier tour starts with a spectacular ride in an eight-wheel drive glacial truck to the entrance of the tunnel.
 The tunnel is easily accessible and offers an amazing opportunity to explore the glacier from within.
 Even though it’s man-made, nature takes over quickly.
 The tunnel is slowly but constantly changing.
 New crevasses form and ice sculptures shape without human intervention.
 A unique chance to see how glaciers change in time!

 Secret Ice Cave from Reykjavík

-This day tour starts at Reykjavík with a pick up in downtown area.
+This day tour starts at Reykjavík with a pick up from a bus stop close to your accommodation.
 Then you will be taken down to the south coast of Iceland to the small village Vík, the southernmost point of mainland Iceland.
 In Vík, there is a short break and you can buy some snacks before you continue on a gravel road to the Secret Ice Cave.
 The drive from Vík to the ice cave takes 45-60 minutes depending on road and weather conditions.
 At the cave, you have 1-1.5 hours to explore the area and take beautiful photos.
 On the way back, there’s a short stop at Vík again, and there will also be a break at the wonderful Skógafoss waterfall.

 Book the Secret Ice Cave from Reykjavík tour here.